-CONCLUSION & RECOMMENDATION Based upon the facts and findings herein, staff recommends approval of this annexation and that upon annexation, the subject property have a Comprehensive Plan designation of Light Industrial (incorporated), LI, and be zoned Light Industrial, LI, with the condition that:
+CONCLUSION & RECOMMENDATION Based upon the facts and findings herein, staff recommends approval of this annexation and that upon annexation, the subject property have a Comprehensive Plan designation of Light Industrial (incorporated), LI, and be zoned Light Industrial, LI, with the condition that: Gable Road frontage abutting the subject property shall be brought into compliance with City street standards (or) property owner(s) shall sign and record an irrevocable consent to a local improvement district.

-Gable Road frontage abutting the subject property shall be brought into compliance with City street standards (or) property owner(s) shall sign and record an irrevocable consent to a local improvement district. \This annexation will not be subject to voter approval subsequent to this land use process.\ Attachments: Aerial Map Feb.
+This annexation will not be subject to voter approval subsequent to this land use process.

+Attachments: Aerial Map

+Feb.
 4, 2019 memo from City to Columbia County Re County file DR 18-07 CCMH site plan, updated in Jan.
 2019 showing alleged utility lines/connections CCMH Violation History (15 pgs.)-note that pg 1 is a Feb.
+28, 2018 email

+A.2.19 Staff Report 10 of 10

-28, 2018 email Annexation A.2.19 Aerial Map
+Annexation A.2.19 Aerial Map

 CITY OF ST. HELENS PLANNING DEPARTMENT

-AORAND
+MEMORANDUM

 TO:

-Deborah Jacob, Planner, Columbia County Jacob A. Graichen, AICP, City Planner FROM:
+Deborah Jacob, Planner, Columbia County FROM:

+Jacob A. Graichen, AICP, City Planner RE:
-RE: